subsanddubs11/javascript-exercises/12_findTheOldest/README.md

 Now that you've reached the final exercise, you should be fairly comfortable getting the information you need from test case(s).
 Take a look at how the array of objects is constructed in this exercise's test cases to help you write your function.

+Iterate through the array
+On each object, subtract the birth date from the death date If it's greater than the previous object, return it.
+Otherwise, return the previous object Return the "King of the Hill" at the end

 ## Hints
 - You should return the whole person object, but the tests mostly just check to make sure the name is correct.
 - There are many ways of doing this using built-in array methods like `reduce`, or even chaining multiple!